top of page

 photo by Bailey Kobelin

-Adam's work has been performed and/or presented internationally by ensembles, labels, and organizations such as Arts Letters & Numbers, Blanton Museum of Art, Coaxial Arts, Distat Terra Festival, Ensemble Dal Niente, Facere Collective, High Desert Soundings, L.A.
-Electroacoustic Ensemble (LAEE), NCTMMRN, Nueni Recs, Quartetto Maurice, Unwrinkled Ear Concert Series, wasteLAnd Ensemble, Yarn/Wire, and others.
+Adam's work has been performed and/or presented by ensembles, labels, and organizations such as Arts Letters & Numbers, Blanton Museum of Art, Coaxial Arts, Distat Terra Festival, Ensemble Dal Niente, Escuta Aqui Festival, Facere Collective, High Desert Soundings, L.A.
+Electroacoustic Ensemble (LAEE), NCTMMRN, Nueni Recs, Project [Blank], Quartetto Maurice, San Diego New Music, Unwrinkled Ear Concert Series, wasteLAnd Ensemble, Yarn/Wire, and others.

-In addition to collaborations with other musicians, Adam enjoys working with visual artists, writers, filmmakers, and choreographers - most recently having composed and recorded the music for Lupines Will Abound, a film by Cody Edison which through poetic documentation explores the impact of fires on the environment of Southern California.
-Adam is also part of the team at Soap Ear, a quarterly online journal dedicated to sound art, and he is the resident copy-writer for Dinzu Artefacts.
+In addition to collaborations with other musicians, Adam has worked with visual artists, writers, filmmakers, and choreographers – including having composed and recorded the music for Lupines Will Abound, a film by Cody Edison which, through a poetic documentary style, explores the impact of fires on the environment of Southern California.
+Adam has also been part of the team at Soap Ear, a quarterly online journal dedicated to sound art.
+He is the primary copy-writer for Dinzu Artefacts.

-Adam holds a B.M. in music composition and a B.A. in Ancient Greek from the Bard College and Conservatory of Music and an M.F.A. in music composition and experimental sound practices from California Institute of the Arts.
-Adam also studied for two years at the Universität für Musik und darstellende Kunst (KUG) in Graz, Austria.
-Adam teaches composition, theory, piano, guitar, and violin to students of all ages and skill levels across Los Angeles.
-He is also on faculty at the Santa Monica Conservatory of Music as well as at various local elementary and middle schools for their after-school enrichment programs.
-To read more about Adam's teaching practice, visit this page, here.
+Adam holds a BM in music composition and a BA in Ancient Greek from the Bard College and Conservatory of Music, and an MFA in music composition and experimental sound practices from California Institute of the Arts.
+Adam also studied for two years at the Universität für Musik und darstellende Kunst (KUG) in Graz, Austria, but left without a degree.
+Adam is currently a PhD student in composition at the University of California, San Diego (UCSD).

 To contact me regarding commissions, performances, collaborations, music lessons, copy-writing/editing, or anything else, please visit the Contact page.